- Analytics

 3. Predictive analytics

-As the name implies, predictive analytics aims to anticipate what is probable to occur in the future.
-This is where organizations begin to generate actionable, data-driven insights that can be leveraged to guide its subsequent actions.
+As the name implies, predictive analytics aims to anticipate what will likely occur in the future.
+This is where organizations begin to generate actionable, data-driven insights that can be leveraged to guide their subsequent actions.

 Predictive analytics employs historical data and probability theory to estimate the likelihood of a future outcome.
 While it can never be entirely precise, it does remove much of the guesswork from crucial business decisions.